LambdaLabsML/openquant/page.md

         self.weight_scale = torch.nn.Parameter(weight_scale, requires_grad=False)
 ```

+## Update model config

-2. Add a `quantization_config` into the model's config.
+This part is really easy, just add a `quantization_config` into the model's config.
 This will also appear in the `config.json` file in the huggingface repo of the model.

 ```python
 model.config.quantization_config = {